syncfusion-content/xamarin-docs/Xamarin/Image-Editor/ToolbarCustomization.md

 ### Customize color palette size.

 Size of the toolbar color palette can be customized using the `ColorPaletteItemSize` property in ToolbarSettings.
-Its minimum size is 10 and it will consider the FooterToolbarHeight as the maximum value.
+The minimum size is 10 and it will consider the FooterToolbarHeight as the maximum value.

 {% tabs %}